Ranga2904/Final_Nanodegree_Proj/README.md

 I'm loading the .csv file as a registered dataset and then copying/pasting the code to access the registered dataset directly from the notebook.

 ## Automated ML
-As this is a regression problem, the task was chosen appropriately and since the hyperparameter tuning was done on GradientBoostingRegressor - whose default model.score is the R-squared parameter - I chose the 'R2_score' as the primary metric for AutoML.
+As this is a regression problem, the task was chosen as such and since the hyperparameter tuning was done on GradientBoostingRegressor - whose default model.score is the R-squared parameter - I chose the 'R2_score' as the primary metric for AutoML.
 3-fold cross validation was appropriate given timing limits, with another default model being k=10.

 Since we're trying to predict mileage, 'mpg' was selected as the target variable.